The gift of the new road

 Over our path always God’s sun (son!) rises; the sun itself in its daily course shouts God’s hesed, His loving-kindness, His steadfast presence over, under, before and behind all our days.
 Underneath are the everlasting arms.

 And so even in the going, we are at home.
 What Jamie will discover in his new house is that he is still at home because his family in its faith and love is there.
 He is still at home; we are all still profoundly at home because we live in the lee of God’s grace, in the shelter of His outstretched arms.
-Just as in Jamie’s new house the light spilled out of the evening windows, welcoming us that day as we walked up the new road, beckoning him home.
+Just so in Jamie’s new house the light spilled out of the evening windows, welcoming us that day as we walked up the new road, beckoning him home.

 So, too, for us all.
 There is Jesus ahead of us on the way, light spilling from his outstretched hands, calling us in, calling us home.
 There He is ahead of us on every way, in every new country, God’s Word rising over us, God’s grace in Christ’s face, saying “I am with you.
 Come, follow me.”